Smile Foundation of Bali: History

+Mary Northmore-Aziz, founder of The Smile Foundation of Bali, who started the initiative in 2005.

-The Smile Foundation of Bali was founded in 2005 by Mary Northmore-Aziz at the suggestion of David David from the Australian Craniofacial Unit, to identify those in need of craniofacial surgery.
-David David has continued his association as the chief adviser to the foundation.
-In December 2006 the foundation opened the "Smile Shop", which was the first Op shop in Bali.
+The Smile Foundation of Bali was founded in 2005 by Mary Northmore-Aziz at the suggestion of Profesor David John David AC from the Australian Craniofacial Unit, to identify those in need of craniofacial surgery.
+Profesor David John David AC has continued his association as the chief adviser to the foundation.
+In December 2006 the foundation opened its first "Smile Shop", which was the pioneer of charity thrift shops in Bali.

-After extensive fundraising, the "Smile House" was opened in January, 2007, in Denpasar.
+After extensive fundraising, the "Smile House" was opened in January 2007 in Denpasar.
 The Smile House provides accommodation and educational facilities, in particular for those from outlying areas.

-Activities

-The foundation provides pre- and post-operative support and helps to organise treatment for people suffering from craniofacial disabilities.
-Part of this involves identifying those in need, both in Bali and the surrounding Indonesian islands, as per David David's initial request.
-Once identified, the patients are sent either to the Sanglah General Hospital or the Dharma Husada Hospital in Denpasar, or, in the more serious cases, to the Australian Craniofacial Unit at the Women's and Children's Hospital in Adelaide, South Australia.
-This may involve organising visas, passports and flights for the patients.
-For patients being treated in Denpasar, the Smile House provides accommodation, as well as educational services to the parents — in particular as regards post-operative care.
+Programs and Medical Partners

+The three core pillars of the foundation: Medical Treatment, Medical Outreach, and Speech Therapy.

+A medical outreach mission in Eastern Indonesia, coordinating free cleft lip surgeries for local communities.

+The foundation focuses on three primary pillars of service to deliver holistic care for people suffering from craniofacial disabilities: